thoughtspot/thoughtspot.github.io/_data-integrate/dataflow/dataflow-sap-adaptive-server-enterprise-reference.md

 ---
-title: [SAP Adapative Server Enterprise connection reference]
+title: [SAP Adaptive Server Enterprise connection reference]
-summary: Learn about the fields used to create an SAP Adapative Server Enterprise connection with ThoughtSpot DataFlow.
+summary: Learn about the fields used to create an SAP Adaptive Server Enterprise connection with ThoughtSpot DataFlow.
 last_updated: 07/7/2020
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-Here is a list of the fields for an SAP Adapative Server Enterprise connection in ThoughtSpot DataFlow.
+Here is a list of the fields for an SAP Adaptive Server Enterprise connection in ThoughtSpot DataFlow.
 You need specific information to establish a seamless and secure connection.

 ## Connection properties